 Since the cube is a Google Sheet you can create your own copy and instantly start tracking your changes, or create a version to upload for your favorite Magic website.
 I made it easy to understand and thorough so you can customize it however you’d like to.

 How Often Is The Cube Updated?

 Every set!
 I pore over all the common in new Magic releases looking for the best opportunities to refine the cube.
 Each update changes some of the game play experience, adding new cards to update strategies and focusing on one or two color pairs that I’ve received the most feedback about.
 Keeping a Limited format interesting with “fun” games—win or lose—is challenging and subjective, and I won’t ever get it perfect.
 But for those that want to try new cards often and love to have an easy-to-keep-up format on hand, every update promises to tweak your notions about how games will play out.

 How Do I Buy/Build The Cube?

 Buying 400-ish unique cards all at once is challenging.
 For each update I create freeform “decks” on TCGplayer.com, broken down by the cards added and cut, as well as each color section of the cube.
 I generally find the best prices for commons there, and purchasing one section of the cube at a time is easy to do.
-(Disclosure: I work for TCGplayer, and don’t earn any commission from linking you to there.)
+(Disclosure: I previously worked for TCGplayer, and don’t earn any commission/affiliate fees from linking you to there.)

 With the full list as a Google Sheet you can copy the entire list—or just the cards you need—to submit to your favorite online retailer, share it with your local game store’s manager or poll your friends for which cards they can share.